Eisenhower Matrix for Designers

 PLAN THIS WEEK

-• Build and maintain a design system
+• Build and maintain component design system

 • Conduct user research and usability testing